cu2/KT/docs/ux_plan.md

 Method: create personas and use cases

-- personas should be human, not just sets of properties
+- persona should be a human, not just a set of properties
-- use cases should be stories/parts of stories, not just sets of features
+- use case should be a story/part of a story, not just a set of features

 The more preconceptions you have for the interviews and/or survey, the more info you'll get.
 But the more you'll get, the more and better preconceptions you'll get.
 So iterate.